-You can follow the couple on Facebook and Instagram.
-Their items can be purchased on Etsy and Big Cartel.
+You can follow the artist on her website, Behance and Instagram.
+Some of her merchandise can be purchased on Etsy and Society 6.